- Campus Life

 The taxes should be from two years prior to the start of the academic year:

 The IRS Data Retrieval Tool is a linking option in the FAFSA that will allow you to pull your tax information directly from the IRS into your FAFSA.
 This helps eliminate errors and makes completing the FAFSA much faster and easier.
 The IRS Data Retrieval Tool doesn't work for everyone, so if you've filed foreign tax returns, amended returns, or were victims of identity theft, it won't work for you and you will have to enter your tax information manually.

 Complete the FAFSA using the information as requested.
 Once completed, notify our office of the changes in earnings and we will review your FAFSA to see if the changes could impact your eligibility and talk about next steps.
 We will make any appropriate changes to your FAFSA based on information you provide us.

-You will need your SSN, tax information as listed above, current bank statements like checking and savings, W-2's, and your FSA ID.
+You will need your SSN, tax information as listed above, current bank statements like checking and savings, W-2's, and your FSA ID and password.
 If you are a dependent student, you will need all the same information for your parent(s).